Access to Cost and Quality Data Could Help Physicians Succeed in Value-Based Care | Deloitte US has been saved

 Cost information could impact physician decision making

 Information about care quality, productivity, and cost can influence the decisions physicians make.
 More than 70 percent of survey respondents said such cost data was valuable, particularly at the point of care.
-Of the physicians who have access to cost data, more than 60 percent said that knowing what a patient would pay out-of-pocket might compel them to reconsider or change a decision.
+Of the physicians who have access to cost data, more than 60 percent said that knowing what a patient would pay out-of-pocket had compelled them to reconsider or change how they practice.
 By contrast, just 39 percent of physicians who don’t have access to this information thought that having it would influence their decision making.

 But simply providing clinicians with data might not be enough.
 Health systems that share some cost data with their physicians agree that the information can influence practice patterns.
 But they note the data must be paired with education.
 Certain types of cost data, and the way it is reported, can be complicated.
 To use the data appropriately, physicians should understand how it was collected, and it should be presented in a way that helps physicians choose the most appropriate and affordable treatment option.